 Gene Shaw moved to Lancaster, Pennsylvania, in 1972 after receiving a Fine Arts degree from the Pennsylvania Academy of Fine Arts and a Bachelor of Arts degree from the Philadelphia College of Art.
 While at PAFA, he received numerous awards, prizes, and grants.
 In Lancaster, Gene combined his fine art/design training and his love of woodworking, a skill he learned from his father, to establish The Wooden Plane, a custom cabinetry and home restoration business.
 He and his wife built a new home in town, featured in Fine Homebuilding magazine in 2006.
 The Historic Preservation Trust of Lancaster County twice awarded him the C. Emlen Urban Award, for preservation leadership and new-home construction in an historic district.

 Since 2005 he has traveled to Brooklin, Maine, to attend boatbuilding courses at WoodenBoat School.
 While here, Gene has made numerous sketches that are the basis for the woodcuts he creates upon his return to Lancaster.
-In June 2016, he won first prize in the works-on-paper division at the annual “Art of the State” exhibit in Harrisburg, PA.
-In July of 2016, Gene was chosen to participate in a month-long artist-in-residence program at the Heliker-LoHotan Foundation on Great Cranberry Island, ME.
-He had a one-man show at Lancaster Galleries in 2017 featuring woodblock prints and tables made from repurposed materials.
-Gene is represented by Lancaster Gallery in Lancaster, PA and Turtle Gallery in Deer Isle, ME.
+His woodcut prints and tables made from repurposed objects have been exhibited in numerous museum and gallery shows.
+Gene is represented by Lancaster Galleries in Lancaster; Green Lion Gallery in Bath, Maine; and Turtle Gallery in Deer Isle, Maine.

 F. Jay Smith apprenticed to master builders in Norway and the Faroe Islands and has specialized in Nordic lapstrake construction for over 30 years (see WoodenBoat #234).
 Regular trips to Scandinavia over the years have enabled Jay to expand his research on Scandinavian-related boatbuilding techniques.
 At his Aspoya Boats yard in Anacortes, Washington, he keeps busy with new construction, repairs, and interior refits.
 His main focus, however, is on traditional Scandinavian designs including prams, faerings, Folkboats, and, currently, a 56′ replica of a Viking ship.
 As a way of passing on the knowledge that was passed on to him, Jay teaches boatbuilding in his own shop, and has lectured at The Center for Wooden Boats in Seattle and taught at the Northwest School of Wooden Boat Building in Port Hadlock, Washington.